man-group/dtale/docs/EMBEDDED_FLASK.md

 [![](http://img.youtube.com/vi/qOGkpcOSGNA/0.jpg)](http://www.youtube.com/watch?v=qOGkpcOSGNA "Embedded D-Tale")

 Hope this leads to lots of new ideas of how D-Tale can be used!
-Support open-source by putting your :star: on this repo!
+Please support open-source by putting your :star: on this repo!